Meiji era: Society

-The Meiji era saw a flowering of public discourse on the direction of Japan.
+The Meiji era saw a flowering of public and intellectual discourse on the direction of Japan.
 Works like Nakae Chōmin's A Discourse by Three Drunkards on Government debated how best to blend the new influences coming from the West with local Japanese culture.
 Grassroots movements like the Freedom and People's Rights Movement called for the establishment of a formal legislature, civil rights, and greater pluralism in the Japanese political system.
-Journalists, politicians, and writers actively participated in the movement, which attracted an array of interest groups, including women's rights activists.
+Journalists, politicians, intellectuals and writers actively participated in the movement, which attracted an array of interest groups, including women's rights activists.

 The elite class of the Meiji era adapted many aspects of Victorian taste, as seen in the construction of Western-style pavilions and reception rooms called yōkan or yōma in their homes.
 These parts of Meiji homes were displayed in popular magazines of the time, such as Ladies' Graphic, which portrayed the often empty rooms of the homes of the aristocracy of all levels, including the imperial palaces.
 Integrating Western cultural forms with an assumed, untouched native Japanese spirit was characteristic of Meiji society, especially at the top levels, and represented Japan's search for a place within a new world power system in which European colonial empires dominated.